pretix/pretix/doc/user/events/email.rst

    :align: center
    :class: screenshot

-The page is separated into three parts: "E-mail settings", "E-mail content" and "SMTP settings".
+The page is separated into four parts: "E-mail settings", "E-mail design", "E-mail content" and "SMTP settings".
 We will explain all of them in detail on this page.

 E-mail settings
 ---------------